EndyBoi/EndyBoi/README.md

 <div align='center'>
   <p width="250px">
     <h3>Hi there!
 Stay a while and listen friend.</h3>
-    I am currently enrolled in Ironhacks WebDev bootcamp, I am currently in the process of leanring more Javascript, Node.js, React, and MongoDB.
-I am also in the process of gaining a greater understanding of machine learning, currently with Brain.js to compliment my growing understanding of Javascript.
+    I am currently enrolled in Ironhacks WebDev bootcamp and through them I am in the process of leanring more Javascript, Node.js, React, and MongoDB.
+However, I also find myself passionate about Machine Learning/AI in daily applications as a powerful tool for automation.
   </p>
 </div>